istio/istio.io/content/en/docs/tasks/virtual-machines/multi-network/index.md

 ---
 title: Virtual Machines in Multi-network Meshes
-description: Learn how to add a service running on a virtual machine in a different network than that of your mesh.
+description: Learn how to add a service running on a virtual machine to your multi-network Istio mesh.
 weight: 30
 keywords:
 - kubernetes